Kaens/AtariAudio/README.md

 **NOTE: .ym replay has been totally rewritten and is now cycle accurate.
 The old StSound library is now deprecated**

 **NOTE: Since 1.10 AtariAudio library is thread safe!
-Any thread could create any amount of SndhRenderer instances. (obviously two different threads can't use the same instance of SndhRenderer)**
+Any thread could create any amount of AtariAudioRenderer instances. (obviously two different threads can't use the same instance of AtariAudioRenderer)**

 # Playing .SNDH and .YM file in your own app

 AtariAudio library doesn't use any file IO.
 You should provide data from memory.
-Entry point is SndhRenderer class.
+Entry point is AtariAudioRenderer class.
 Look at AtariAudioRenderer.h for API details but here is the absolute minimal:

 ````